-The 12-gauge PB post base provides a connection between a post (or column) for decks, patio covers and other top-supported structures.
+The PB post base provides a connection between a post (or column) for decks, patio covers and other top-supported structures.
 Available with standard or ZMAX® galvanization, which offers extra corrosion resistance for outdoor or treated-wood applications.

-Galvanized.
+- Galvanized.
 Some products available in ZMAX or HDG coating.
 See Corrosion Information.

-Use all specified fasteners; see General Notes.
+- Use all specified fasteners; see General Notes.

-Install either nails or bolts; see General Notes, note d.
+- Install either nails or bolts.

-Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for non-top-supported installations (such as fences or unbraced carports).
+- Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for non-top-supported installations (such as fences or unbraced carports).

-Holes are provided for installation with either 16d commons or 1/2" bolts for PB66 and PB66R; all other models use 16d commons only.
+- Holes are provided for installation with either 0.162" x 3 1/2" nails or 1/2" bolts for PB66 and PB66R; all other models use 0.162" x 3 1/2" nails only.
 A 2" minimum sidecover is required to obtain the full load.

-Concrete shall have a minimum compressive strength, f'c = 2500 psi.
+- Concrete shall have a minimum compressive strength, f'c = 2500 psi.

-Multiply Seismic and Wind ASD load values by 1.4 or 1.6 respectively to obtain LRFD capacities.
+- Multiply seismic and wind ASD uplift and lateral load values by 1.43 or 1.67, respectively, to obtain LRF D capacities.

-In accordance with IBC Section 1613.1, detached one- and two-family dwellings in Seismic Design Category (SDC) may use “Wind and SDC A&B” allowable loads.
+- In accordance with IBC Section 1613.1, detached one- and two-family dwellings in Seismic Design Category (SDC) may use “Wind and SDC A&B” allowable loads.

-For lateral loads for all PB models: F1 allowable = 765 lbs.
+- For lateral loads for all PB models: F1 allowable = 765 lbs.
 F2 allowable = 1325 lbs.

-Designer is responsible for concrete design.
+- Designer is responsible for concrete design.

 - Structural composite lumber columns have sides that show either the wide face or the edges of the lumber strands/veneers known as the narrow face.
 Values in the tables reflect installation into the wide face.
 See technical bulletin T-C-SCLCLM for load reductions resulting from narrow-face installations.